Non-Halo Structures and their Effects on Gravitational Lensing: Flux ratio anomalies

 where $f_{\text{ref}(i)}$ is a flux ratio for image $i$ as measured with the reference unperturbed model, note this is the same statistic as used by \cite{Gilman2019}.
 The larger the value of $S$, the larger is the expected perturbation to the main lensed images.
 We remind the reader that in our case the absolute values of $S$ are about an order of magnitude smaller than of typical lenses, since we have a quite short line of sight of $80$Mpc$/h$.
 However, the relative comparison between the $S$-distribution of haloes and non-halo structures should be unaffected by this since both scale with the length of the line of sight.

 In Fig.~\ref{fig:FR_cumulative} we show the cumulative distributions for $S$ from our $1000$ lines of sight.
 These distributions can be interpreted as the probability of observing a flux ratio anomaly higher than a given level.
-In all panels, different colours correspond to different types of structures.
-The \emph{top} and \emph{central} panels differ by the warmth of the DM, while the \emph{bottom} panel compares both models using different line styles.
-Additionally we added four lines to indicate the flux-ratio perturbations that would be measured from CDM haloes with different mass-cuts in the same projected volumes.
+Lines of different colours correspond to different types of structures and dashed lines to the 1 keV simulation versus solid 3 keV lines.
+The top panel shows the flux-ratios obtained when using the full convergence field whereas the bottom panel shows the flux-ratios from the high-pass filtered convergence field as explained in Section \ref{sec:quasars}.
+Therefore, the top panel includes contributions that might be absorbed into the parameters of the lens model in observational studies, whereas the bottom panel represents short-range contributions that cannot be absorbed into the lens model.
+We investigate the flux-ratio anomalies as a function of scale further in Appendix \ref{app:scaledependence} where we find that the relative contributions of haloes and non-haloes remain similar on large and small scales.

 First of all we see that haloes from cosmologies with different warmth (solid versus dashed orange lines in the last panel), indeed produce different statistics for the flux-ratio perturbations.
 This is the effect that is used to constrain the warmth of DM from flux-ratio observations \citep[eg.][]{Hsueh2019, Gilman2020}.